 - The best parameter to test whether your text is SEO optimized or not

-- It provides protection form data scrapping websites
+- It provides protection from data scraping websites

 - It highlights microscopic faults many times

-Now, you know about Yoast and its pros and cons so, it is highly recommended using this as your main plugin.
+Now, you know about Yoast and its pros and cons so, it is highly recommended to use this as your main plugin.
 Millions are already using it.
 Undoubtedly, one of the best SEO blogging tools for beginners and pros.